kenmorechalfant/framewerk.less/readme.md

 ## Preview

-To properyl preview the demo HTML files in this repo I recommend you use a static file server such as [http-server](https://github.com/http-party/http-server) or if you have [PM2](https://github.com/Unitech/pm2) installed you can use `pm2 serve --name framewerk-demo`.
+To properly preview the demo HTML file in this repo I recommend you use a static file server such as [http-server](https://github.com/http-party/http-server) or if you have [PM2](https://github.com/Unitech/pm2) installed you can use `pm2 serve --name framewerk-demo`.

 ## Usage